chrisenitan/shweb/docs/index.md

 -- What it does --

-- Often times, web applications use local storage to store settings, text field values and other website specific assets, having them backed up and available to sue on any browser/device is a productivity hack.
+- Often times, web applications use local storage to store settings, text field values and other website specific assets, having them backed up and available to use on any browser/device is a productivity hack.
 - Did you know you can loose these if you logout or reset something on your browser like cache.
 - Avoid that with Shweb.
 Shweb allows you back up those notes via browser `local-storage`
   - with an interface you can use to import and export those local storage content.
 And for all other safety reasons its worth: